jadedfelix/ctf-github-actions-challenge/README.md

-# ctf-github-actions-challenge
+# GitHub Actions Puzzle Challenge

-Welcome to the challenge!
-Your goal is to find the hidden flag.
+Welcome to the multi-step GitHub Actions challenge.

+Your goal is to unlock the flag hidden in the Actions log.
+But it won't be easy...
-## Instructions

-1. Explore the repository.
-2. Look for clues in the files and configuration.
-3. You may need to trigger something to reveal the flag...
+Hints:
+- Some files may need your attention.
+- A special message might be required.
+- Not all branches are created equal.

 Good luck!